Body cam: MSP response after shooting arson suspect

 The day before the shooting, James Kamal Itani is accused of entering the parking lot of the nearby MSP post in the early morning before torching and shooting at patrol cars.
 He fled, and the next day police got a search warrant for a property off Riverside Road where he was believed to be staying.
 That is where the shooting would later happen.

-Itani spent several days in a hospital in critical condition been arraigned on one felony count of terrorism, third-degree arson and 11 counts of assault with intent to murder.
+Itani spent several days hospitalized in critical condition.
+After his release he was arraigned on one felony count of terrorism, third-degree arson and 11 counts of assault with intent to murder.
 He also faces numerous weapons charges.

 This is a developing story.
 Local 3 will keep you updated with the latest information right here.